Promoting attachment, learning and well-being for parents of children aged 1 to 6 years.

 The Parents Plus Early Years Programme package includes a wide range of materials to ensure it’s effective delivery.

-• Two DVDs with 2.5 hours of footage of real family interactions, with comments from professionals and parents
+• Access to video clips with 2.5 hours of footage of real family interactions, with comments from professionals and parents

 • A comprehensive facilitator’s manual with detailed guides to plan and structure each session, for all delivery formats